Honoring our Ancestors

 Of filial acts.

+If we can compare a family to a tree, the present generations are represented by the new branches and leaves, while the trunk and the roots represent older generations.
 For those who may not follow any particular spiritual, religious, or cultural tradition of honoring ancestors, may these words speak to their hearts.

 How does a tree remember?
 The seed responds to the soil, water, the warmth of the sun.
 It remembers to push its tiny roots out, finding its way outward and upward from ages of memories.
 How does a tree remember to push its branches this way and not that way?
 The seed of memory is inherited from its ancestors.
 It remembers its past.